wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-2.&emsp;“The Kingdom is perfectly united and perfectly protected…” etc. is written in the form of a prayer because the prayer is useful in moments of temptation.
+2. “The Kingdom is perfectly united and perfectly protected…” etc. is written in the form of a prayer because the prayer is useful in moments of temptation.
 <sup>2</sup>The prayer is a declaration of independence.
 <sup>3</sup>You will find the prayer very helpful if you understand the prayer fully.
 <sup>4</sup>The reason you need my help is because you have denied your own Guide and therefore need guidance.